Pardubice: Economy

 Pardubice is known as an industrial city.
 The dominant industries are chemical industry, electrical engineering and mechanical engineering.
 Tesla electronics manufacturer operated here in 1921–1989.
 In 2000, Foxconn established a production plant in its former premises.
 This electronics manufacturer is the largest employer in Pardubice.

 Pardubice has a long tradition in the chemical industry.
 It is represented by the Paramo refinery, which was founded by David Fanto in 1889.
 Today it is owned by Orlen Unipetrol.
 In Pardubice-Semtín there are the companies Explosia (a manufacturer of explosives founded in 1920, which is associated with the invention of Semtex plastic explosive) and its subsidiary Synthesia (manufacturer of cellulose, pigments and dyes, and organic compounds, established in 1929).

-For centuries, Pardubice is known for the production of gingerbread.
+For centuries, Pardubice have been known for the production of gingerbread.
 The gingerbread guild was established in the 16th century.
 The first factory was founded in 1913.
 Since 2008, Pardubice gingerbread is a protected geographical indication by the European Union.

 Transport

+Pardubice is located at the crossroads of three main roads: the I/2, which connects Pardubice with Prague; the I/36 from Pardubice to Rychnov nad Kněžnou District; and the I/37, which connects Hradec Králové with Žďár nad Sázavou and the D1 motorway.

-Pardubice main railway station is an important railway junction.
-Pardubice has direct railway connection with many cities, including Prague, Olomouc, Ostrava, and Žilina and Košice in Slovakia.
+The railway station Pardubice hlavní nádraží is an important railway junction.
+Pardubice has direct railway connection with many cities, including Prague, Brno, Olomouc, Ostrava and Liberec in the Czech Republic, Bratislava, Žilina and Košice in Slovakia, Wrocław, Kraków, Poznań, Gdańsk, Warsaw and Gdynia in Poland, Budapest in Hungary, and Vienna and Graz in Austria.
+The territory of Pardubice is served by eight train stations and stops.

 Pardubice is served by Pardubice Airport, which is used as both military and civilian international airport.

+In addition to buses, trolleybuses also provide intra-city transport.
+Trolleybus service was started in 1952.
+There are 12 trolleybus lines in operation.
+Intra-city transport is provided by the company Dopravní podnik města Pardubic a.s., which is owned by the city of Pardubice.
+The company was founded in 1950.